Kjersten Nett, R.D., L.D.

-Unlike an allergic reaction, the symptoms of food intolerance are almost always gastrointestinal.
+Unlike an allergic reaction, the symptoms of food intolerance are typically gastrointestinal.
 An intolerance means that your body does not have the correct mechanisms to digest certain foods properly.

 Other intolerances that are sometimes confused with food allergy include:

 An allergist is the best qualified professional to diagnose a food allergy.
-Your allergist will begin by taking a detailed medical history to find out whether your symptoms are an allergic reaction, a food intolerance or other health problem.
-Other food allergy tests include:
+Your allergist will begin by taking a detailed medical history to find out whether your symptoms are an allergic reaction, an intolerance or another health problem.

-- Skin test.
 A skin test may determine which foods, if any, trigger your allergic symptoms.
 In skin testing, a small extract of the food is placed on your forearm or back by a tiny pin prick just below the skin.
 If you're allergic to the substance, you'll develop a small bump.

-- Blood test.
-Your allergist may also take a blood sample to measure the levels of food-specific IgE.
-Positive blood tests do not necessarily mean that you have a food allergy, but can help put together the pieces to the puzzle.
+Your allergist may also take a blood sample to measure the levels of food-specific immunoglobulin E. Positive blood tests do not necessarily mean that you have a food allergy, but they can help put together the pieces to the puzzle.

-- Food diary.
 You may be asked to keep a food diary of what you eat and whether you have a reaction.

-Unfortunately for those with food allergies, there is no cure.
-You can only prevent the symptoms by avoiding the foods you’re allergic to.
-If you do come into contact with a food that causes a minor allergic reaction, you can often use antihistamine medication to reduce the symptoms.
+Unfortunately, those with food allergies cannot be cured.
+You can only prevent the symptoms by avoiding the foods that cause a reaction.
+If you come into contact with a food that causes a minor allergic reaction, you can often use an antihistamine to reduce the symptoms.